European Australians

-European Australians, or Australians of European descent, are citizens or residents of Australia whose ancestry, or part of it, is traced back to the peoples of the area now described as Europe.
+European Australians, or Australians of European descent (colloquially known as White Australians), are citizens or residents of Australia whose ancestry, or part of it, is traced back to the peoples of the area now described as Europe.
 They form the largest panethnic group in the country.
 At the 2021 census, the number of ancestry responses categorised within European ancestral groups as a proportion of the total population amounted to more than 57.2% (46% North-West European and 11.2% Southern and Eastern European).
 It is impossible to properly quantify the precise proportion of the population with (some) European ancestry for both definitional, scientific and mathematical reasons.
 For instance, many census recipients nominated two European ancestries—as well they might, given the nature of ancestry—tending towards an overcount.
 (As well, respondents were limited to the nomination of a maximum of two ancestries on that question.)
 Conversely, 29.9% of census recipients nominated "Australian" ancestry (categorised within the Oceanian ancestry group, although most of them are likely to have had some Anglo-Celtic or European ancestors), tending towards an undercount.

 Since the early 19th century, people of European descent have formed the majority of the population in Australia.
 European-originating ideas, values, systems of government and law, and immigrants, have been widely adopted and influential in Australian culture, government and society, leading to the assessment of Australia as a partly European-derived country.

 The majority of European Australians are of British Isles – English, Irish, Scottish, or Welsh – ancestral origin.
 While not an official ancestral classification, they are often referred to as Anglo-Celtic Australians.
 Other significant ancestries include Italian, German, Greek, Dutch, European New Zealanders, Polish, Maltese, and Scandinavian.